TimChinye/SAD-Complaint-Management-System/task_1_design/adrs/005-accessibility-strategy.md

 ### Option 2: APCA-Only Adherence
 *   Ignore the WCAG 2.1 ratios and use only the APCA (e.g; a minimum Lc 75 for body text) as the metric for contrast.
 *   **Pros**: Results in a more scientifically and perceptually accurate level of readability.
 Aligns the design with the future WCAG 3.0 standard.
-*   **Cons**: **Fails to meet the explicit project requirement.** The system would not be officially "WCAG 2.1 compliant," which could have legal and contractual consequences for ABC Limited.
+*   **Cons**: Fails to meet the explicit project requirement.
+The system would not be officially "WCAG 2.1 compliant," which could have legal and contractual consequences for ABC Limited.

 ### Option 3: Dual-Compliance Strategy (WCAG 2.1 Priority with APCA Enhancement)
-*   Define WCAG 2.1 AA as the **mandatory baseline** for compliance.
+*   Define WCAG 2.1 AA as the mandatory baseline for compliance.
 All color combinations must pass this test.
-*   Additionally, use APCA as an **internal quality gate**.
+*   Additionally, use APCA as an internal quality gate.
 Strive to select colors that *also* meet a high APCA standard (e.g; Lc 75+ for body text).
 *   In the rare case of a conflict (a color pair passes one but fails the other), the WCAG 2.1 AA result will be the deciding factor for compliance sign-off.
 *   **Pros**: Guarantees compliance with the project's stated requirements.
 Achieves a higher level of actual usability by incorporating modern research.
 Future-proofs the design.
 *   **Cons**: Requires slightly more effort during the design and testing phase to check against two standards.